Field deputy (Dutch Republic): War of the Spanish Succession

 At the beginning of the War of Spanish Succession, the situation changed.
 William III had by now died and although the Dutch Republic had many experienced generals, none of them were considered qualified enough for supreme command in the Low Countries.
 The Duke of Marlborough was instead appointed commander-in-chief of the joint Anglo-Dutch army.
 The trust William III had placed in him and the expectation that the appointment would ensure close cooperation between London and The Hague were the deciding factors.
-However, Marlborough was considered a unknown quantity among the Dutch.
+However, Marlborough was considered an unknown quantity among the Dutch.
 He had never before commanded a large army and comparatively limited military experience.
 Moreover, he was a foreigner and the States General wanted to prevent English political and military interests from being prioritised over those of the Dutch.
 The States-General thus put severe limits on his power, which were defined in 12 articles.
 The most notable articles stated that: